ArchangelX360/dataset-visualizer/README.md

 ## Presentation

 Originally design for Yahoo!
-Cloud Serving Benchmark, this web application displays measures stored in a MongoDB database.
+Cloud Serving Benchmark, this web application displays measures stored in a MongoDB database or imported from a raw file.
 It could be used for any kind of data and series type but is mostly used for benchmark measures visualization.

 <p align="center">
   <img src="/doc/images/archi-app.png" />